 Improves general well-being

-Students who practice meditations for a long time confess that they don’t experience a bad mood as often as it was before – they don’t feel emotionally exhausted and depressed – they don’t even focus on negative thoughts and don’t feel like being upset or suppressed.
+How to meditate for study?
+Regularly!
+The reality is that students who practice meditations for a long time confess that they don’t experience a bad mood as often as it was before – they don’t feel emotionally exhausted and depressed – they don’t even focus on negative thoughts and don’t feel like being upset or suppressed.
 Their emotional state is stable and controlled, their sleep has become deeper and with fewer episodes of nightmares.

 Improves Self-Esteem And Self-Awareness